-On behalf of the board (the "Board") of directors (the "Directors") of C&N Holdings Limited (the "Company", together with its subsidiaries, the "Group"), I present the annual results of the Group for the year ended 31 December 2020, together with the comparative figures for the year ended 31 December 2019.
+On behalf of the board (the "Board") of directors (the "Directors") of C&N Holdings Limited (the "Company", together with its subsidiaries, the "Group"), I present the annual results of the Group for the year ended 31 December 2021, together with the comparative figures for the year ended 31 December 2020.

-The Group saw increasing challenges with the unprecedented impact of COVID-19 on the global economic outlook, which also impacted the general economic and market conditions in Singapore and the industry in which we operate, affecting the business operations to a huge extent.
-This has resulted in Singapore's economy contracting by 5.4% in 2020.
+The ongoing COVID-19 pandemic and the mutation of the COVID-19 virus continues to be a challenge for the supply chain.
+However, Singapore's economy grew 7.6 per cent in 2021 amid the COVID-19 pandemic, rebounding from a recession in 2020, advance estimates released by the Ministry of Trade and Industry.
 Our customers are mainly logistics service providers along the supply chain in Singapore.
 The cargoes that we transport for our customers include various types of plastic resin, scrap steel, paper products and others.
 These cargoes are mainly for import/export business, hence any disruptions in the global trade economy will directly impact our customers, and hence the Group.